Student (18+): $5

 Explore the Lower Junction Triangle between Dundas Street and Bloor Street.
 There are many art galleries, local businesses and creative services.

 Yes, you may take personal photos and video inside the museum.
 Don’t forget to share your photos with us on social media and tag us at #MOCAToronto.
 We often feature photos from our visitors online and would love to share your experience here.

 When photography is not permitted, signage will be posted.

 Recordings and photographs cannot be used for commercial use without permission from MOCA Toronto or from the artists.
 If you would like press-ready images, please contact Danielle Lim at email@example.com.

-For full volunteer role descriptions and application, visit our volunteer page.
+For volunteer opportunities, please visit our Careers page.

 MOCA is planning to launch a fulsome school visit and educational program in 2019, so stay tuned.
 In the meantime, youth under the age of 18 are free to visit MOCA, and tickets for self-guided visits can be booked online.
 Any adults with the group would receive the group rate of $8/ticket.
 We recommend a ratio of 1 supervisor for every 10 students and booking in advance to make your arrival quick and easy.

 We currently do not have a lunch space available and recommend leaving backpacks or large bags at home or school.

 MOCA occupies the first five floors of the Tower Automotive Building.
 The building was once the tallest building in Toronto at 10 storeys high.
 Built in 1919 as an aluminium factory, its exterior now has heritage status. architectsAlliance worked on the restoration of the building.